byteally/webapi/docs/implementation.rst

 Now we can write handler for our :code:`User` route as ::

-  instance ApiHandler MyApiImpl POST User where
+  instance ApiHandler MyApiServiceImpl POST User where
     handler _ req = do
       let _userInfo = formParam req
       respond (UserToken "Foo" "Bar")